sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

 The Hyperparameters
 ===================

-..
-The entire classification process depends on the global value, to compue confidence vectos of each word bla bla ? (para que no quede tan lejos de la introduccion, en el que se introduce la definición de gv)
+As it is described in the previous section, the global value (:math:`gv`) of a word is used to create the first confidence vectors, upon which higher level confidence vectors are then created until a single confidence vector for the whole input is obtained.
+Therefore, the global value (gv) of a word is the basic building block for the entire classification process.

 In simple terms, the calculation of the **global value** (:math:`gv`) of a word in a category is obtained by multiplying three values.
-Namely, its **local value**, its **significance** factor, and its **sanction** factor, like this:
+Namely, its **local value**, its **significance** factor, and its **sanction** factor.
+Additionally, in practice, the calculation of each one of these three values is controlled by a special hyperparameter.
+In more detail, we have:

 .. math::
     global\ value = local\ value\cdot significance\cdot sanction